 The Laidlaw website www.laidlaw.ac.nz was designed especially for potential students.
 You will find some great audio-visual content and all the information you need about our programmes, staff, campuses and facilities.
-You can also visit our Facebook page to find out what's happening at Laidlaw College on a day-to-day basis.
+You can also visit our Facebook page or Instagram account to find out what's happening at Laidlaw College on a day-to-day basis.